HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 analysts: [NishuGoel, kevinfarrugia]
 editors: [rviscomi]
 translators: []
-malchata_bio: "Jeremy Wagner is a technical writer for Google on performance and Core Web Vitals.
+malchata_bio: Jeremy Wagner is a technical writer for Google on performance and Core Web Vitals.
 He has also written for A List Apart, CSS-Tricks, and Smashing Magazine.
 Jeremy will someday relocate to the remote wilderness where sand has not yet been taught to think.
-Until then, he continues to reside in Minnesota’s Twin Cities with his wife and stepdaughters, bemoaning the existence of strip malls."
+Until then, he continues to reside in Minnesota’s Twin Cities with his wife and stepdaughters, bemoaning the existence of strip malls.
 results: https://docs.google.com/spreadsheets/d/1vOeFUyfEtWRen3Xj57ZsWav40n5tlcJoV0HmAxmNE_I/
 featured_quote: TODO
 featured_stat_1: TODO